xpresserjs/documentation/xpress-mongo/schema.md

 // is same with
 is.String().default(() => 'pending');
 ```
-usage depends on your preference, for readability you can decide to use `.default()`
+usage depends on your preference, for readability you can decide to use `.default()`. <br/>
-Can also be used to override any previous default values
+Can also be used to override any previous default values.
 ```javascript
 // Default value overwriten to '404'
 is.Number(200).default(404);